 If you win the day, it’s celebrations all around, with Hercules whispering to Phil that he put Cerberus through the ringer before Sora arrived, so you only really beat the boss while it was weak.
 This proves to be true when you fight the dog at full health in a later tournament, and it’s a near-endgame-level boss.
 Phil’s okay with keeping the secret, since Sora seems to have grown on him enough to dub Sora and the others “Junior Heroes.”
 He even allows them into later tournaments.

 Your more immediate reward is given to you by Cloud, who waits for you at the world’s exit gate.
 He apologizes.
-He tells you that he’s looking for a friend, not unlike Sora, and Hades promised to help (the game’s ending seems to imply this is Aerith, but Final Mix implies it’s Sephiroth!).
+He tells you that he’s looking for a friend, not unlike Sora, and Hades promised to help (the game’s ending seems to imply he’s talking about Aerith, but Final Mix implies it’s not a friend, because he really means Sephiroth!).
 Cloud gives Sora a gift: the Sonic Blade ability.
 This is Sora’s first special attack.
 Like a lot of KH1’s special attacks, Sonic Blade will make quite a few returns in later games.

 Sora’s special attacks are a hefty investment… so hefty you might not even bother, though you should make an effort in the second half of the game.
 Not only do the special attacks cost a premium of Ability Points just to equip them, but you have to spend a load of MP to even use them, and even then they can only be used in certain situations.
 Sonic Blade can only target enemies on or near the ground, and can only be used while you’re standing solidly on the ground yourself.
 Things get even more confusing if you equip two special attacks with highly similar use-conditions, sometimes as similar as “standing on the ground!”
 Delightful.